Twin Perspectives

 • Work with Us

-After a recent luxury 4-day trip to the UAE, we’ve put together a guide to three of the best hotels in Abu Dhabi, in the hope of making things a little easier for you.
-Each hotel offers a taste of the many different sides to Abu Dhabi – from life in the heat of the city, to a stay on its sugary soft beaches and even a trip to the arid and eerily beautiful desert.
+After a recent luxury 4-day trip to the UAE, we’ve put together a guide to two of the best beach hotels Abu Dhabi, in the hope of making things a little easier for you.
+Offering 5 stay luxury, either hotel is ideal for those looking for a truly memorable trip to Abu Dhabi.

 We hope that you enjoy.

-Luxury Beach Hotel Abu Dhabi: Jumeirah Saadiyat Island
+Best Beach Hotels Abu Dhabi: Jumeirah Saadiyat Island

 Just twenty minutes from Abu Dhabi’s international airport and ten minutes from the heart of the city, it’s easily accessible whilst still offering a quiet and peaceful refuge from downtown living.